 The EFMP FNA has three main components, which are completed by installation EFMP Family Support staff in collaboration with your family:

-- The Family Needs Assessment – EFMP Family Support staff will ask you questions to gain an understanding of your family’s needs to provide context for services.
+- The Family Needs Assessment – EFMP Family Support staff will ask you questions to gain an understanding of your family’s needs.

-- The Family Services Plan – This section organizes your family’s strengths and goals while outlining strategies to meet those needs.
+- The Family Services Plan – This section organizes your family’s strengths and goals while outlining strategies to meet your family’s needs.

 Based on the information gathered, your EFMP Family Support staff will assist you in connecting with military and community resources so that you and your family can gain the care and support you need.
 Best of all, you will have a written plan that you can take with you and refer to whenever and wherever you have questions.

 Maintain your military family’s support throughout any life change – not just during PCS.

 The EFMP FNA provides enhanced standardized support for families seeking assistance during life changes including: